IBM/storage-fusion/AI/fusion-openshift-ai/docs/02-LLM-Disaggregated-Inference.md

 Running this stack on IBM Fusion HCI further simplifies GPU, storage, and operator readiness for enterprise AI workloads.

 This blog walks through the prerequisites, the `LLMInferenceService` CR configuration with full Prefill-Decode separation, the authentication setup via Red Hat Connectivity Link, and two rounds of load testing with real Prometheus metrics.
 The model used was `mistralai/Ministral-3-8B-Instruct-2512`, deployed in the `llm-model-serving` namespace on IBM Fusion HCI running OpenShift 4.19+.

 ---

+## Executive Summary

+This article presents a practical, metrics-driven walkthrough of running disaggregated LLM inference using Red Hat OpenShift AI’s llm-d architecture on IBM Fusion HCI.

+Using the `mistralai/Ministral-3-8B-Instruct-2512` model, we demonstrate:
+- How prefill–decode separation changes GPU utilization and request behavior
+- How KV cache–aware scheduling reduces redundant computation and improves latency
+- How the Endpoint Picker Protocol (EPP) scheduler makes phase‑aware routing decisions
+- Which Prometheus metrics validate correct disaggregated inference behavior

+Rather than focusing on theoretical benefits, this post uses real load tests and observable signals—prefill token spikes, sustained decode throughput, asymmetric cache hits, and improved time‑to‑first‑token—to confirm that the architecture behaves as expected under concurrent load.

+The goal is to give AI platform and MLOps engineers a clear mental model of how disaggregated inference works in practice, when it provides measurable benefits, and how to reason about its performance using production‑grade telemetry.

+---